NoriSte/ui-testing-best-practices/sections/beginners/top-to-bottom-approach.md

   😁
 - **UI Testing best fits** the little-to-medium size of most of **the projects you work on a daily basis**.
-From a landing page to a little CMS: all of them require at least some UI Tests, yet you could overfly on the Unit Tests based on the testing confidence and the deliveries you have to respect.
+From a landing page to a little CMS: all of them require at least some UI tests, yet you could overfly on the Unit Tests based on the testing confidence and the deliveries you have to respect.
 Just a few of you work at Facebook, Spotify, Netflix, etc., products that require strict testing strategies, code coverage requisites, etc. More in general: if you